 7. ICRA – Irish Cruiser Racing Association

-ICRA Executives: Simon McGibney (Commodore), Richard Colwell (Vice Commodore) Cxema Pico (Hon Secretary), John Leech (Hon Treasure),Rory Carberry (Irish Sailing Board Rep), Colin Morehead, Peter Ryan, Mark Mills, Robert McConnell, Ric Morris, Kieran O Connell, Finbarr O Regan
+ICRA Executives: Richard Colwell (Commodore) Cxema Pico (Hon Secretary), John Leech (Hon Treasure),Rory Carberry (Irish Sailing Board Rep), Colin Morehead, Peter Ryan, Mark Mills, Robert McConnell, Ric Morris, Kieran O Connell, Finbarr O Regan

 ICRA operate as an independent association under a Memorandum of Understanding with the Irish Sailing Board.
 The current MOU is due for review at the end of 2017.

 Website - cruiserracing.ie

 Focus for the future - Strategic Plan 2018 - 2020